Install Content and Software Updates

 - Applications—Includes new and updated application signatures.
 This update does not require any additional subscriptions, but it does require a valid maintenance/support contract.
 New application updates are published weekly.
 To ensure that Application updates do not impact your existing policy, review the policy impact of new application updates (see Manage New App-IDs Introduced in Content Releases) and be sure to follow the Best Practices for Application and Threat Content Updates.

-- Applications and Threats—Includes new and updated application and threat signatures, including those that detect spyware and vulnerabilities.
+- Applications and Threats—Includes new and updated application and threat signatures.
 This update is available if you have a Threat Prevention subscription (and you get it instead of the Applications update).
-New Applications and Threats updates are published weekly, and the firewall can retrieve the latest update within 30 minutes of availability.
+New Applications and Threats updates are published weekly.
 To ensure that Application updates do not impact your existing policy, review the policy impact of new application updates (see Manage New App-IDs Introduced in Content Releases) and be sure to follow the Best Practices for Application and Threat Content Updates.

 - BrightCloud URL Filtering—Provides updates to the BrightCloud URL Filtering database only.
 You must have a BrightCloud subscription to get these updates.
 New BrightCloud URL database updates are published daily.
 If you have a PAN-DB license, scheduled updates are not required as firewalls remain in-sync with the servers automatically.